Canada women's national soccer team: 2024–present: New era

 In advance of the 2024 CONCACAF W Gold Cup, Fleming was named the new team captain.
 Canada won its group and finished first in the overall tournament seeding, ultimately reaching a semi-final matchup with the United States.
 Tied 2–2 after extra time, they lost 1–3 on penalties.

 In July 2024, prior to the start of the 2024 Summer Olympics, members of the team's staff were accused of using a camera drone to covertly record a practice by New Zealand—the opponent of Canada's first group stage match—at Stade Geoffroy-Guichard in Saint-Étienne.
 Team analyst Joseph Lombardi was detained by local police for operating the drone.
 Lombardi, assistant coach Jasmine Mander, and later Priestman, were dismissed and sent home by Canada Soccer.
 The COC reported that New Zealand had asked FIFA to not award points to Canada for the July 25 match.
 New Zealand Football said that they had sought "urgent action" from the FIFA Disciplinary Committee.
 On July 27, FIFA announced that it had deducted six points from Canada in the tournament, fined Canada Soccer 200,000 francs, and suspended Priestman, Lombardi, and Mander for one year.
 Canada defeated New Zealand and France by identical scores of 2–1 and Colombia 1–0, advancing to the knockout round despite the six-point deduction.
 Fleming called it "the most unique group stage that I've ever played in."
 After playing Germany to a scoreless draw in the quarter-final match, they were ousted from the tournament on penalties.
 After an external investigation, Priestman, Mander, and Lombardi were officially fired for their role in the drone scandal.

 In January 2025, Casey Stoney was named as the new head coach.
+In February, Canada captured the 2025 Pinatar Cup, marking Stoney’s first trophy in charge and signalling early progress in restoring stability after the turmoil of 2024.
+The unbeaten run also provided needed competitive continuity, helping re-establish cohesion while integrating new players into the squad.

 Results and fixtures

-The following is a list of match results in the last twelve months, as well as any future matches that have been scheduled.
+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.